beccam/katakoda-scenarios/jshell/intro.md

 In this scenario, you will:

+* Download your DataStax Astra credentials
-* Connect to an DataStax Astra instance with the DataStax Java driver
+* Use your credential and authorization to set up a *CqlSession* that connects to your DataStax Astra instance

-ver 0.6
+* Send queries through the driver to your DataStax Astra database